+Are in-house lawyers happier?
 On the plus side, many attorneys go in-house for more interesting work, shorter hours, potentially lucrative stock options, and the opportunity to be on the business side in a corporate environment.
-Depending upon the in-house environment, these reasons for going in-house may be entirely justified in all respects, and you may find yourself in an ideal situation.
+Depending upon the environment, these reasons for going in-house may be entirely justified in all respects, and you may find yourself in an ideal situation.
 Yet, there are several little-known facts about going in-house that may not necessarily make it the best career decision for you:

 - It is extremely difficult to get another law firm job once you have gone in-house;

 - The overwhelming majority of attorneys do not reap an economic windfall when they go in-house;

 - It is very difficult to move to another in-house job once you have gone in-house;

 - Your legal skills are likely to deteriorate once you go in-house; and

 - You may have to work as hard in-house as you did in a law firm.